WILFRID POTTER (1922 -

-Courtesy of Kate Rundle & Alison Griffin Wilfred spruced up and ready for his trip to Lords Cricket Ground, Summer 2006
+Courtesy of Kate Rundle & Alison Griffin Wilfrid spruced up and ready for his trip to Lords Cricket Ground, Summer 2006

-The Bonfields were also the licencees of the Crown public house further down Fore Street and Wilfred’s uncle Albert, Marina Atyeo’s grandfather ran the shop opposite the Royal Oak.
-Wilfred’s mother Dorothy Bonfield, is seen here with her sister Helen outside the Crown.
+The Bonfields were also the licencees of the Crown public house further down Fore Street and Wilfrid’s uncle Albert, Marina Atyeo’s grandfather ran the shop opposite the Royal Oak.
+Wilfrid’s mother Dorothy Bonfield, is seen here with her sister Helen outside the Crown.

 A gentle shy nervous individual with lovely old-

 Back at Worcester, he appeared to live on Heinz tinned soup which was lined up neatly on a wooden shelf above an old electric cooker, next to a rickety 1950s ‘kitchenette’ cupboard with glass sliding doors and drop down flap.
 In his incredibly untidy kitchen, a snug country bachelor cave, the table was piled high with torn envelopes, letters, papers and books etc. The last time I saw Wilfrid, he was sitting on his wonky armchair in front of a very shiny halogen fire, reading Cicero in the original.

 Such was the local affection which he enjoyed it was inevitable that during his final illness, Wilfrid would be looked after by a devoted team of local friends and neighbours enabling him to stay in his beloved Worcester almost up to the end of his life.
 There was standing room only at Wilfrid Potter’s funeral which filled the parish church.
 It seemed as though all of Thorncombe had turned out to say goodbye.
 Buried in the same grave as his father in St Mary’s overflow churchyard, father and son are finally reunited.